AswinAsok/Technodium/README.md

 ```
 - Managers are accessible only via model classes, rather than from model instances, to enforce a separation between “table-level” operations and “record-level” operations.
 Therefore e(instance of model class) cannot be used only Event(Model class name) can used.

+## Day 3 - Views, Models, Urls, and Loading Data from Database.